Pixocoin/Pixo-Cash/README.md

 ## Acknowledgments

 * Hat tip to anyone who's code was used
-* Inspiration - Bitcoin and Satoshi Nakamoto to let me know who I am!
+* Inspiration - Bitcoin, Satoshi Nakamoto, Charlie lee, and all others!

 ## Donations